-Graduation Requirements

-Subject Minimum Credit Requirement-21.5

-English 4

-World Studies 1

-U.S. History 1

-U.S. Government 1

-Science 3 1 credit Biology; 1 credit Physical Science

-Math 4 Must include Alg.
-2 or its equivalent

-Health 1/2

-Physical Education 1/2 Students may waive the physical education requirement with participation in athletics, marching band, and/or cheerleading (for additional details, check the HS Program of Studies).
-Students who pursue this option must earn one half elective credit in another subject-area to meet the minimum credit requirement for graduation (21.5 credits).

-Future Ready 1/2

-Financial Literacy Elective 1/2 The financial literacy elective requirement can be fulfilled by taking one of the following courses during the Sophomore, Junior or Senior year : Business Academy, Careers & Money Management, Financial Independence, Personal Finance, College Fundamentals, AP Microeconomics, AP Macroeconomics, Life Skills or CBI 3 Related.
+dipioma.
+Gradua ation Requirements Class of 2025-2026 Subject Minimum Credit Requirement-21.5 English 4 World Studies 1 U.S. History 1 U.S. Government 1 Science 3 1 credit Biology; 1 credit Physical Science Math 4 Must include Algebra 2 or its equivalent Health 1/2 Physical Education 1/2 Students may waive the physical education requirement with participation in athletics, marching band, and/or cheerleading.
+(For additional details, check the HS Program of Studies.)
+Students who pursue this option must earn one half elective credit in another subjectarea to meet the minimum credit requirement for graduation.
+Future Ready 1/2 Financial Literacy Elective 1/2 The financial literacy elective requirement can be fulfilled by taking one of the following courses during the Sophomore, Junior or Senior year : Business Academy, Careers & Money Management, Entrepreneurship, Financial Independence, Personal Finance, College Fundamentals, AP Microeconomics, AP Macroeconomics, Life Skills or CBI 3 Related.
 Note: Taking one of these prior to the Sophomore year will not fulfill the graduation requirement.
 This requirement is strongly encouraged for 10th graders who are interested in Tolles Career & Technical Center.
 Capstone 1/2 The Capstone can be completed in a variety of ways/courses and must meet defined criteria.
 (For additional details, check the HS Program of Studies.)
 The Capstone must be completed by December of the senior year.
 Athletic Eligibility: Physical Education classes and Capstone do not count as 1 of the 5 (five) 1/2 credit classes.
 Additional Electives 5 1 credit must be earned in fine arts unless 2 semesters of fine arts coursework were successfully completed in middle school (grades 7-8).
-Participation in Tolles or CBI, or Career & Employ Development ("Work Study") may fulfill the Fine Arts graduation requirement.
+Successful completion of a Tolles, Career Based Intervention (CBI), or Career & Employ Development program may fulfill the Fine Arts graduation requirement.
 Elective credits must include one or any combination of world language, fine arts, business, career-technical education, family and consumer sciences, pre-engineering or English, Mathematics, Science, or Social Studies not otherwise required.
 A high school credit can be assigned for fine arts if two YEARS of middle school music were successfully completed AND the second year was an ADVANCED course.
 Students must earn 5.0 Elective Credits in content areas other than Wellness.
 TOTAL CREDITS 21.5